 Blackstone Institute's president, Dr. Virginia Armstrong, has had a distinguished career in the worlds of both academics and action.
 Most recently, she has held the post of Blackstone Professor of Apologetics at Houston Baptist University.
 In this position she has taught in both the Master of Arts in Apologetics program and the Master of Liberal Arts program.
 Her current HBU work focuses on audiences outside the university campus.
 Previously, she served as Director and Senior Professor of Legal Studies and Political Science at Hardin-Simmons University in Abilene, Texas.
 She continues to serve as Chairman of the Eagle Forum's Court Watch Project and President of the Blackstone Institute, which she and her late husband, Gerry, founded.

-Dr. Armstrong is also the designer and Director of the new “Christians Confronting the Culture Initiative (CCC),” sponsored by Blackstone and the National Eagle Forum.
-The CCC is a multi-faceted, multi-generational educational service including studies and activities designed with the immediate goal of mobilizing a highly skilled army of Judeo-Christian advocates to prevail in the 2020 elections.
+Dr. Armstrong is also the designer and Director of the new “Christianity Confronting the Culture Initiative (CCC),” sponsored by Blackstone and the National Eagle Forum.
+The CCC is a multi-faceted, multi-generational educational service including studies and activities designed with the immediate goal of prevailing in American policy making and elections.
 The long-range goal of the CCC is to arm American patriots with the power of knowledge necessary to confront the culture on behalf of the Judeo-Christian worldview in the ongoing Culture War threatening America’s very existence.

 Dr. Armstrong also founded the Texas Undergraduate Moot Court Association and HSU's Legal Studies Program and served as the first Chairman of each organization.
 As a college professor, Dr. Armstrong taught a number of advanced law courses, including constitutional history and law, legal philosophy, and the judicial process.
 She directed HSU’s federal court internship program and coached the University’s award-winning moot court team.
 And she drafted several of the cases argued in TUMCA tournaments across Texas, most notably those involving “homosexual rights” and the “right to assisted suicide.”
 Her academic peers have included her in the distinguished circle of “public intellectuals” in contemporary America.
 And for many years, her students have dubbed her “an intellectual Rambo.”